-Simply put, this decade was a game-changer for interior design.
-Not only did the 2010s birth a number of now-infamous trends, but it also changed the way we actually buy our home décor.
+While we can’t wait to see what the next decade will continue to bring to our homes, we can’t help but get a little nostalgic about the 2010s.
+Simply put, the past decade was a game-changer for interior design.
+Not only did the 2010s birth a number of now-infamous trends, but they also changed the way we actually buy our home décor.

 Ready to go on a walk down memory lane?
 We’re sharing the trends from the 2010s that will go down in interior design history.

-While the jury’s out on whether or not Millennial pink will continue to be all the rage in the 2020s, one thing’s for sure: This decade put the shade on the map.
+While the jury’s out on whether or not Millennial pink will continue to be all the rage in the 2020s, one thing’s for sure: The 2010s put the shade on the map.

-You don’t have to be an interior design expert to know the 2010s we’re all about mid-century modernism.
-Yes, we know the trend originated in the 1950s and 1960s; however, there's been a huge resurgence over the past 10 years.
-From Florence Knoll-inspired sofas, to boxy nightstands, to dining room tables based on Eero Saarinen’s Tulip style, mid-century modern touches have become almost synonymous with the 2010s.
+You don’t have to be an interior design expert to know the 2010s were all about midcentury modernism.
+Most people associate the trend with the 40s, 50s, and 60s; however, there was a huge resurgence during the past decade.
+From Florence Knoll-inspired sofas to boxy nightstands, to dining room tables based on Eero Saarinen’s Tulip style, midcentury modern touches are almost synonymous with the 2010s.

 But have you ever stopped and wondered why?
-According to one design pro, the key to this comeback might be popular culture.
+According to one design pro, the key to this comeback might have been popular culture.

 We saw the Mad Men obsession trickle into furniture designs in nearly every top retailer in some way.

-Want to predict which trends will make it big in the decade?
+Want to predict which trends will make it big in the 2020s?
 You might want to consult your Netflix queue.

 Another pop culture phenomenon that shaped interior design?
 Fixer Upper.

-“Chip and Jo’s Fixer Upper Modern Farmhouse style defined this decade,” Wood says.”The style re-introduces us to cozy, warm spaces that are welcoming and inviting for friends and family.”
+“Chip and Jo’s Fixer Upper Modern Farmhouse style defined" the 2010s, Wood says.”The style re-introduces us to cozy, warm spaces that are welcoming and inviting for friends and family.”

 If you covered your home in shiplap, distressed wood, and matte black accents, congratulations!
 You did the 2010s right.

-If the past decade has taught us anything, it’s that it’s entirely possible to buy great home décor from the comfort of your couch.
-From the big boom of boxed mattress to the influx of Internet-famous sheets, plates, and, yes, even furniture, your dream house is just a click away.
+If the past decade taught us anything, it’s that it’s entirely possible to buy great home décor from the comfort of your couch.
+From the big boom of boxed mattresses to the influx of Internet-famous sheets, plates, and yes, even furniture, your dream house is just a click away.

 Problem is, the direct-to-consumer model makes it tricky to try out your home décor before you buy.
-Here’s hoping 2020 can bridge the gap between the Internet and the real world.
+Here’s hoping the 2020s can bridge the gap between the Internet and the real world.

-Bought more plants than you’d like to admit this past decade?
+Have you recently bought more plants than you’d like to admit?
 You’re not alone.
 Over the past few years, we’ve decked out our homes in fiddle-leaf figs, monsteras, and practically anything else that can fit into our spaces.
 But for many, plant parenthood is so much more than a design trend; it’s a lifestyle.